xtie97/CS760_HW2/README.md

 # CS760_HW2: Decision Tree
-# Only the binary classification and continuous attributes are considered.
+## Only the binary classification and continuous attributes are considered.
 Hopefully, a more general version will come up in the future.

+*Question 2.2:
+'''
-Question 2.2: python Q2.py
+python Q2.py
+'''

 Question 2.3: python Q3.py